 Ajo is close enough to Phoenix and Tucson for a day trip but I’m anxious to try an overnight trip combined with some time to explore Organ Pipe, the open pit mine, Ajo Historical Museum and the Greenway mansion on a hill.
 There are also loop trails around the town for mountain bikers and a driving trip.

-The Tohono O’odham tribe operates a Desert Diamond Casino in Why just 15 minutes from away.
+The Tohono O’odham tribe operates a Desert Diamond Casino in Why just 15 minutes from Ajo.
 Meanwhile, it’s a 20-minute drive to Organ Pipe National Monument.
-There is camping with developed sites.
+The park has camping with developed sites but no reservations.

 Elevation: 1,749 feet